People's Party of Canada: Formation

-When asked about organizing by the party, he mentioned that he would use tools that did not exist in the past, such as the use of social media.
+When asked about organizing by the party, Bernier mentioned that he would use tools that did not exist in the past, such as social media.

 Bernier planned to run candidates in all of Canada's 338 federal ridings in the 2019 Canadian federal election.
 The party's registration documents were officially submitted to Elections Canada on October 10, 2018.
 In addition, he stated that electoral district associations (EDA) would be in place by December 31, 2018, and that the EDAs would start focusing on finding candidates starting in January 2019.
 On November 1, 2018, the party revealed that it had over 30,000 "founding members".
 News outlets later revealed that one of the PPC's founding members was a former American white nationalist, and that two others had ties to anti-immigration groups.
 The former white nationalist was removed from the party on August 29, 2019, after his past came to light.
-A spokesperson for the party stated that his past didn't come up during the vetting process since he came from the United States.
-The two other members denied having racist views and the party later told Le Devoir that they did not have enough resources to vet them at the beginning of the PPC's formation.
+A spokesperson for the party stated that his past did not come up during the vetting process since he came from the United States.
+The two other members denied having racist views; the party later told Le Devoir that they did not have enough resources to vet them at the beginning of the PPC's formation.

-In November 2018, Minister of Democratic Institutions Karina Gould said that Bernier would qualify for debates hosted by the Leaders' Debates Commission if the party nominated candidates in 90% of ridings.
+In November 2018, The Minister of Democratic Institutions Karina Gould said that Bernier would qualify for debates hosted by the Leaders' Debates Commission if the party nominated candidates in 90% of ridings.
 The party held rallies in Vancouver, Calgary, Toronto, Ottawa–Gatineau, Winnipeg, Saskatoon, and Quebec City.
 In 2019, it held rallies in Hamilton, Saint John, and Halifax.
 On December 21, 2018, the party established EDAs in all 338 electoral districts.